caravelo/beercruit/README.md

 - [ ] 4. :beers: Grab your Beers!

 ## 1. Find an open slot
 Search through the Beercruit Repo for an open slot.
 Meetups are open to anyone but we want to make them meaningful for everyone.
-There will be a limited amount of spots maximum number of attendees (as well as a minimum) and among all the requests received, we will prioritize by request date.
+There will a maximum number of attendees (as well as a minimum) and among all the requests received, we will prioritize by request date.
 First come, first served!

 ## 2. Complete your application
-Once you’ve found an open meetup that suits you well, just create a file with the following information:
+Once you’ve found an open meetup slot that suits you well, just create a file with the following information:

 ```
 -------[ Contact Details ]-------